MarkMindCkm/obsidian-markmind/README.md

 #### How to set up your pdfjs plugin path?
-In pc , you can open setting tab and input  absolute path to  `pdfjs plugin` In mobile , you can open command board , then you can find a `set up mobile pdf js plugin path` command ,then click it

 - download lastest pdfjs plugin ，unzip it
 - in andriod , create a `andriod` folder then put `pdfjs` folder in it